Kungsbacka/ExchangeMaintenance/README.md

     `psexec -i -u <gMSA> powershell.exe`

-2. Run the following one-liner and enter the certificate password in the credentials dialog (username doesn't matter, but cannot be empty).
+2. Run the following one-liner and enter the certificate password in the credentials dialog.

     `(Get-Credential -UserName '(Not used)' -Message 'Exchange password').Password | ConvertFrom-SecureString | Set-Clipboard`

 3. Paste the encrypted password into the configuration file (AppCertificatePassword).

-The service account must have write permission to script root to be able to save remaining mailboxes as a CSV file (mailboxes.csv).
-It must also have appropriate permissions on meta directory and log databases.
+The service account must have write permission to script root to be able to save the remaining mailboxes to a CSV file (mailboxes.csv).
+It must also have appropriate permissions on the meta-directory and log databases.

 ## Scheduled task